jeffmcutter/cf_shortcuts/cfssh/README.md

 # Sample cfhosts file:

 ```
+# This file is a sample.
+See cfhosts-gen script to generate this file by querying the VMDB.
+#
 # hostname_or_ip  <white space>	groups to assign host to separated by commas.
 #
 # Lines starting with a # are ignored.